KAVZ-LP

-KAVZ-LP (102.5 FM) is a radio station licensed to Deming, Washington, United States.
-The station is currently owned by Van Zandt Community Hall Association.
+KAVZ-LP (102.5 FM) is a community radio station licensed to Deming, Washington, United States.
+The station is currently owned by Van Zandt Community Hall Association, and is run out of the historic community hall in the unincorporated community of Van Zandt, Washington.

+The station serves the communities of Van Zandt, Acme, Deming, and Welcome, as well as other small rural communities in the area.

+KAVZ-LP is run entirely by volunteers.

 History

 The station went on the air as KNOO-LP on June 4, 2004.
 On August 5, 2006, the station changed its call sign to the current KAVZ-LP.